AmirK187/learn-something-everyday/README.md

 A blog on me learning basic front end development.
 Still a working progress but will get better
 Help at improvement is always welcomed.
+So pyhton is one of my first chosen languages to learn and its definitely interesting.